Health and Human Development Units 3 and 4

 What do you do?

-- reading current Australia and global health information, issues and various case studies
+- reading current Australian and global health information, issues and various case studies

 - writing short and extended answer responses (but not essays)

 - interpreting, comparing and analysing health information/data from various sources, e.g. in tables or different types of graphs and case studies

 - researching and evaluating Australian and global health issues and initiatives developed to address these

 - using and evaluating data to analyse similarities and differences and draw conclusions